Yu-Tsern/DigitalCertificateLab/lab1/README.md

 sftp>
 ```

 Then, "ctrl + D" to exit the connection and setup another connection with the CA node.
 Note that we are not permitted to write to the "etc/ssl" on CA directly, thus it is put in "~" instead.
-It does not matter where we put the CSR file since the file location can be specified when signing CSRs.
+It does not matter where we put the CSR file since the file location can be specified when signing it.

 ```
 $ sftp -i ~/.ssh/id_geni_ssh_rsa -oPort=28691 yjou2@pc2.geni.it.cornell.edu